ome/ngff/rfc/x/index.md

 * HCS
 * etc.

-Other RFCs that will _likely_ be written can be found under the “Future possibilities” section.
+Other RFCs that will _likely_ be written can be found under the "Future possibilities" section.

 ## Skipped sections

-This RFC excludes the following optional headers: “Performance”, “Backwards Compatibility”, “Security considerations”, “Privacy considerations”, “Testing”, “UI/UX”.
+This RFC excludes the following optional headers: "Performance", "Backwards Compatibility", "Security considerations", "Privacy considerations", "Testing", "UI/UX".

 ## Definitions